Sex offender sought in death of Alabama woman who sent worried text after leaving bar

 Frederick Hampton, 50, was with Paighton Houston when she disappeared the night of Dec.
 20. According to David Agee, deputy chief of the Jefferson County Sheriff’s Office, he disposed of the woman's body the day after she died.

-“We are actively looking for him,” Agee told a news conference Thursday.
+“We are actively looking for him,” Agee told a news conference on Thursday.
 He said Hampton, who is facing an abuse of corpse charge, could be in Georgia.

 BODY IDENTIFIED AS MISSING ALABAMA WOMAN WHO SENT WORRIED TEXT AFTER LEAVING BAR WITH 2 MEN